z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/pi/z88dk-new/readme.txt

 small integer implementation.
 Both zsdcc and sccz80 can be used in combination with the new c library.

-The classic c library supports both zsdcc and sccz80.

-So these combinations of compilers and integer math implementations are under test in z88dk:

-classic/sccz80
-classic/zsdcc
-new/sccz80/small
-new/zsdcc/small
-new/sccz80/fast
-new/zsdcc/fast

-The default library build is with the small math implementation.
+The default library is built with the small math implementation.

 VERIFY CORRECT RESULT